Chukak/containers/docs/stack.md

 ```

 ## Remove elements
-To remove elements from the stack, used the `s_pop` function, pass the pointer to the stack as the first argument.
+To remove elements from the stack, use the `s_pop` function, pass the pointer to the stack as the first argument.
-The `s_pop` function removes the first element from the stack.
+The `s_pop` function removes the first element of the stack.
 Returns the pointer to the deleted element.
 ```c
 stack *s = s_create_stack();